LLM-RankFusion: Mitigating Intrinsic Inconsistency in LLM-based Ranking: Introduction

 Despite the great potential of LLMs in passage ranking, they can also suffer from significant inconsistency.
 Previous work shows LLM-based ranking is sensitive to the order of input passages in the prompt, which stems from the positional bias of LLMs \cite{wang2023large,lu2021fantastically,tang2023found}.
-We identified this as \textbf{order inconsistency}.
 In a pairwise comparison between two passages, the results can conflict before and after swapping the passages.
-This makes ranking framework hard to merge the comparison results into a correct ranking list.
-On the other hand, even if we can fully mitigate the order inconsistency within a single comparison, there is still a concern about inconsistency among different comparisons.
+We identify this as \textbf{order inconsistency}.
+Even if we can fully mitigate the order inconsistency within a single comparison, there is still a concern about inconsistency among multiple different comparisons.
 For example, PRP-Sort \cite{qin2023large} uses sorting algorithms to efficiently produce a full ranked list from pairwise comparisons.
 However, these sorting algorithms typically assume the transitivity of comparisons to correctly sort the passage, which we show that LLMs often cannot guarantee. (e.g. $d_1 \succ d_2, d_2 \succ d_3 \Rightarrow d_1 \succ d_3$, where $d_i$ represents a passage and $\succ$ means "preferred to").
 We identify this as \textbf{transitive inconsistency}, which has been ignored in previous works.
 Due to the transitive inconsistency, we show that the ranker's performance is highly sensitive to the initial input order of the retrieved documents.
 Ranking systems expect to produce a robust ranking list to present to users, but if different initial orderings can lead to significant variant ranked lists, the reliability of the LLM's rankings can be brought into question.
+Our analysis of this inconsistency can be easily extended to setwise and listwise comparisons, as both ranking schemes rely on relative preferences and are fundamentally pairwise in nature.
+This broad applicability highlights that identifying and addressing these inconsistencies in pairwise ranking is relevant for improving the reliability of any ranking scheme based on relative preferences.
+We propose the \rankfusion framework as shown in Figure \ref{fig:rankfusion} to produce a consistent ranking list by mitigating the above inconsistencies.
+To mitigate order inconsistency, we first use calibration to address the conflict before and after swapping the passages.
+It calculates the preference probability based on the logit output, which then produces the preference without bias in position.
+To further let LLM realize the preference should be order agnostic, we propose the in-context learning (ICL) ranking prompt.
+The ICL prompt uses an example to demonstrate the swapping of passages doesn't affect the preference.
+While we can greatly reduce order inconsistency by ICL and calibration, the improved pairwise comparison still does not address transitive inconsistency directly.
+We use rank aggregation to further mitigate the transitive inconsistency.
+Rank aggregation is a commonly used post-process method in combining multiple ranking lists and yielding a robust ranking result \cite{dwork2001rank, lin2010rank, schalekamp2009rank}.
+We aggregate the ranking list proposals from LLM-based pairwise and setwise rankers with different underlying sorting algorithms or different LLMs that are responsible to make preference decisions.